formlio/openlake/docs/index.rst

 Openlake Documentation
 ======================

-Openlake is an auxiliary feed of the public datasets described using the :doc:`Openschema catalog<openschema>` and implementing the :doc:`ForML Feed API<forml:feed>`.
+Openlake is an auxiliary feed of the public datasets described using the :doc:`Openschema catalog<openschema:index>` and implementing the :doc:`ForML Feed API<forml:feed>`.

 Resources